 Python has a plethora of test frameworks, and many are BDD. behave and lettuce are probably the two most popular players.
-Feature comparison is analogous to Cucumber-JVM versus JBehave, respectively: behave is fully Gherkin compliant, while lettuce lacks a few language elements.
-Both have plugins for major IDEs. radish is another framework that extends the Gherkin language to include scenario loops, scenario preconditions, and variables.
-All three put scenarios into separate feature files.
+Feature comparison is analogous to Cucumber-JVM versus JBehave, respectively: behave is practically Gherkin compliant, while lettuce lacks a few language elements.
+Both have plugins for major IDEs. pytest-bdd is on the rise because it integrates with all the wonderful features of pytest. radish is another framework that extends the Gherkin language to include scenario loops, scenario preconditions, and variables.
+All these frameworks put scenarios into separate feature files.
 They all also implement step definitions as functions instead of classes, which not only makes steps feel simpler and more independent, but also avoids unnecessary object construction.

 Cucumber, the gold standard for BDD frameworks, was first implemented in Ruby.
 Cucumber maintains the official Gherkin language standard, and all Cucumber versions are inspired by the original Ruby version.
 Spinach bills itself as an enhancement to Cucumber by encapsulating steps better.
 RSpec is a spec-oriented framework that does not use Gherkin.

 There is no right answer – the best BDD framework is the one that best fits your needs.
 However, there are a few points to consider when weighing your options:

 - What programming language should I use for test automation?

 - Is it a popular framework that many others use?

 - Is the spec language compliant with Gherkin?